okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/password-import-inline-hook/main/index.md

     * **Authentication secret** = `Basic YWRtaW46c3VwZXJzZWNyZXQ=`
 6. Click **Save**.

-The Password Import Inline Hook is now set up with a status of "Active".
+The password import inline hook is now set up with a status of "Active".

 > **Note:** You can also set up an inline hook using an API.
-See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook) for further information.
+See [Inline Hooks Management API](/docs/reference/api/inline-hooks/#create-inline-hook).

 ## Import test users

 Upload some users into your Okta org using the [Password Import Inline Hook API](/docs/reference/api/users/#create-user-with-password-import-inline-hook).
-These users provide data to test your Inline Hook.
+These users provide data to test your inline hook.

 The example below uses sample data from the data store in the `users.js` file of your project.